New Online Course - Pen Nib and Ink

 Please read through all the complete information below, where you find also the supplies list.
 If no question remains and you decide to enroll, send me an email at the address below with the data requested, and I will reply and send you a payment request via PayPal.
 WARNING: I always reply in one day at maximum and always check my spam box, so if you do not receive any feedback from me, please resend the message or try reaching out to me through social media.

-— The email message for registration must contain the following data:
+— The email message must contain the following data:

 1. Your full name